nkoft/nba-player-rankings/README.md

 #### MVP

-_These are examples only.
-Replace with your own MVP features._

 - Access data through Airtable
 - Render data on page via Api Get Call
 - Allow users to post and delete data
-- Post: Allow user to create or players.
+- Post: Allow user to create or edit players.
 They have the option of adding in comments in textArea below.
 - User can delete field options.
 This is then reflected using toggleFetch.

 #### PostMVP